authgear/authgear-server/docs/specs/webhook.md

 Therefore, AFTER events are persistent, immutable, and delivered reliably.
 Otherwise, external services may observe inconsistent changes.

-It is not recommended to perform side-effect in BEFORE event handlers.
-Otherwise, the developer should consider how to compensate for the side-effect of potential failed operation.
+It is not recommended to perform side effects in BEFORE event handlers.
+Otherwise, the developer should consider how to compensate for the side effects of potential failed operation.

 ### Webhook Eventual Consistency

 Fundamentally, webhook is a distributed system.
-When webhook handlers have side-effects, we need to choose between guaranteeing consistency or availability of the system (See [CAP Theorem](#cap-theorem)).
+When webhook handlers have side effects, we need to choose between guaranteeing consistency or availability of the system (See [CAP Theorem](#cap-theorem)).

 We decided to ensure the availability of the system.
 To maintain consistency, the developer should take eventual consistency into account when designing their system.